Capataina/Zyphos/README.md

-# MultithreadedHTTP
+# Zyphos

 ## Project Description

-**MultithreadedHTTP** is a solo Rust-based project designed to deepen my understanding of low-level internet protocols, with a particular focus on the HTTP/1.x specification.
+**Zyphos** is a solo Rust-based project designed to deepen my understanding of low-level internet protocols, with a particular focus on the HTTP/1.x specification.
 It implements a multithreaded HTTP server from scratch to expose how sockets, request parsing, routing, and thread-pool scheduling actually work.
 The codebase doubles as a living set of notes and a portfolio artifact showcasing systems-level craftsmanship.

 ---